5l1v3r1/WhatsSpy-Public-wiki/ways-of-getting-the-secret.markdown

 * Enter this code in **Step 2** and press confirm code.
 * Write down the `secret` (it's the one-line of strange characters ending with an =).

-**2)** In case of registration via the `registerTool.php` script you need to execute the following steps:

-* First make sure you have downloaded WhatsSpy Public on your Linux machine (Assuming you installed it in `/var/www/whatsspy/`).
-* Execute `php /var/www/whatsspy/api/whatsapp/registerTool.php`.
-* Enter your phonenumber that you want to use for the WhatsSpy Public tracker (You cannot use this for WhatsApp while the tracker is running).
-   * `number` needs to be <countrycode><phonenumber> without any prefix 0's. *0031 06 120..* becomes *31 6 120..* (no 0's prefix for both the countrycode and phonenumber itself).
-   * `number` may only contain digits.
-Spaces, plus or any other special character are NOT accepted. *Example: 316732174*
-* Request activation via `SMS` and wait for a SMS to arrive at the phone.
-* Enter the retrieved code in the script without any dashes (only the digits!).
-* Write down the `secret` (it's the one-line of strange characters ending with an =).
+#### 3) registration via the Phone

-**3)** In case of registration via phone you need a **jailbroken iPhone** or a **rooted Android** device in order to retrieve the secret.
+In case of registration via phone you need a **jailbroken iPhone** or a **rooted Android** device in order to retrieve the secret.
 In order to retrieve the scecret you need to follow these steps:

 * Insert your (new) secondary SIM card in your phone and boot it up.
 * Re-install WhatsApp on your phone and activate it using the new phonenumber.